19 common British birds you can find in your garden

-The resident Great Tit is the largest of the UK tit family (we cover four today).
+The resident great tit is the largest of the UK tit family (we cover four today).
 If you’re looking with your eyes you should see a black head with white cheeks.
 If you are listening with your ears, a two-syllable song is your give away.
-During the winter, the bird will join other breads of tit and form a flock.
+During the winter, the bird will join other breeds of tit and form a flock.

-The UK’s most common pigeon, the woodpigeon is also the largest.
-The bread is mostly grey with white detail on the neck and wing.
-Listen out for its familiar cooing sound and it’s undefinably clatter of wings when in flight.
+The UK’s most common pigeon, the wood pigeon is also the largest.
+The breed is mostly grey with white detail on the neck and wing.
+Listen out for its familiar cooing sound and the clatter of wings when it’s in flight.

 Their name may be a giveaway to their aesthetics, however this only really applies to the males.
 The females are actually mainly brown in colour with spots and other patterns on their breasts.
 Males are recognisable by their orange-yellow beak and eye area.
 Blackbird sing a mellow song and are commonly spotted in UK gardens.

-Starlings look black when spotted from afar, but get a look up close and you will notice their purple undertones.
+Starlings look black when spotted from afar, but get a look up-close and you will notice their purple undertones.
 They are slightly smaller than blackbirds in size, and tend to travel in flocks.
-They are a noisy and social specie making them hard to miss if you do come across a flock passing through your garden.
+They are a noisy and social species, making them hard to miss if you do come across a flock passing through your garden.

 9. Blue Tit

-The Blue Tit is a colourful specie, boasting varieties of blues, yellows and greens.
-The attractive bird is easily recognised amongst UK gardens.
-They tend to flock in groups in the winter, as they search for food to feed their large families.
+The blue tit is a colourful species, boasting hues of blue, yellow and green.
+This attractive bird is easily recognised in UK gardens.
+They tend to flock in groups in the winter as they search for food to feed their large families.

 10. House Sparrow

-The House Sparrow is in serious decline in some parts of Britain.
+The house sparrow is in serious decline in some parts of Britain.
 The bird can be identified by its chestnut back and its black patterns.
-Interestingly, the House Sparrow’s beak is a yellow-brown colour in winter, however black in the warmer months.
+Interestingly, the house sparrow’s beak is a yellow-brown colour in winter, turning black in the warmer months.

-Small in size, the wren is a slim brown bird that is roundish in shape with a fine tail which can be vertical.
-Surprisingly, the wren has a loud voice for its size.
-The wren is the UK’s most common breading bird.
+Small in size, the wren is a slim brown bird that is roundish in shape with a fine tail, which can be vertical.
+Surprisingly the wren has a loud voice for its size.
+The wren is the UK’s most common breeding bird.

-The Goldcrest is the smallest bird in the UK.
+The goldcrest is the smallest bird in the UK.
 Grey-brown in colour they have a pale underbelly and a striking black and yellow stripe across their head.
-When spotting Goldcrests, you can tell gender by their colouring.
+When spotting goldcrests, you can tell the gender by their colouring.
 Males have an orange middle to their stripe while females do not.

-Another small bird, the Dunnock is brownish grey in colour and quiet in nature.
-Often a solitude bird, the Dunnock is usually spotted hopping near a flower bed or shrubbery heavy area.
-Their movements are a giveaway of their specie – look for a nervous shuffling movement to identity a wren or two in your garden.
+Another small bird, the dunnock is brownish grey in colour and quiet in nature.
+Often a solitary bird, the dunnock is usually spotted hopping near a flower bed or shrubbery-heavy area.
+Their movements are a giveaway of their species – look for a nervous shuffling movement to identity a wren in your garden.

-The Coal Tit is more grey-black than its more colourful relatives.
+The coal tit is more grey-black than its more colourful relatives.
 This particular breed sports a white mark on the back of its neck which helps with identifying them.
-During the colder months the Coal Tit will join other Tits and fly in flock in search for food.
+During the colder months the coal tit will join other tits and fly in flocks in search of food.

-The Long-Tailed Tit is one of the more easily recognised species with its characteristic colouring.
-A fluffy and pinkish bird, the Long-Tailed Tit is a gregarious bird that can usually be found in flocks or twenty of so.
-As the name gives away, this particular breed has a large tale that exceed the size of its body.
+The long-tailed tit is one of the more easily recognised species, with its characteristic colouring.
+A fluffy and pinkish bird, the long-tailed tit is a gregarious bird that can usually be found in flocks or twenty of so.
+As the name gives away, this particular breed has a large tail that exceeds the size of its body.